Raneem-AbdeHafez/Enhancing_PepperRobot_LLM/2nd_readme.md

 ## Pepper Configuration (Python 2)

 To configure Pepper for seamless interaction with the server, ensure you have all the required Pepper dependencies, such as NAOqi.
 Follow these steps:
+Here's the combined Pepper configuration section with the steps for integrating web server interaction and setting up Paramiko:

 1. **Install NAOqi SDK**: Download and install the NAOqi SDK provided by SoftBank Robotics.
 Ensure that the SDK version is compatible with your Pepper robot.